 The school will take into account the year group the child has been taught in leading up to transition.
-Deferred applications must be made via paper SCAF to the LA, with written confirmation from the school attached.
-Early or deferred applications will be processed in the same way as all applications for the cohort in the following admissions round, and offers will be made in accordance with each school's oversubscription criteria.
+Deferred applications must be made via paper Secondary Common Application Form (SCAF) to the LA, with written confirmation from the school attached.
+Early or deferred applications will be processed in the same way as all applications for the cohort in the following admissions round and offers will be made in accordance with each school's oversubscription criteria.
 Further advice is available at www.kent.gov.uk/schooladmissions

-A map displaying the priority catchment area is provided overleaf:
+A map displaying the priority catchment area is provided below:

-Tunbridge Wells Grammar for Boys School and selected parishes
+Tunbridge Wells Grammar School for Boys Priority Areas

-This map is reproduced from Ordnance Survey material with the permission of Ordnance Survey on behalf of the Controller of Her Majesty's Stationery Office © Crown Copyright.
+This map is reproduced from Ordnance Survey material with the permission of Ordnance Survey on behalf of the Controller of Her Majesty's Stationery Office © Crown Copyright and database right 2017.

 Unauthorised reproduction infringes Crown copyright and may lead to prosecution or civil proceedings.
-100019238 2009
+100019238

-Produced by: Admissions and Transport Dated 26/10/2011
+Produced by: Admissions and Transport Dated